Frequently Asked Questions

 feelings, and deepening relationships.
 However, deepening doesn’t mean digging

-or forcing it to reveal itself.
+or forcing unconscious material to surface.
 Together we will encounter the soul’s depth by

 recognizing the image by which it presents itself.
 Oftentimes it is right in